Muskie Student Organization (MSO) Mission

 At the start of each academic year members of the MSO get together and decide the agenda and goals for the upcoming year.
 It is a great way to get involved and all students are encouraged to attend MSO meetings and bring ideas of interest.

 Through our efforts, we hope to support a strong, supportive student community.
-We want to work together to further Edmund S. Muskie's charge to the school: Public Service needs constant attention… constant improvement… and needs to attract people who like a challenge.
+We want to work together to further Edmund S. Muskie’s charge to the school: Public Service needs constant attention… constant improvement… and needs to attract people who like a challenge.
 The Muskie School must develop knowledge, develop ways in which to use knowledge and develop leaders.
 It is important to be passionate about that.
-Announcements of upcoming meetings and activities will be posted to the student listserv.